bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 	</distribution>
 ```

 The next part of our XML specifies the shape of our prior distributions.
-As long as you changed all of the `rho` references to `sampling` previously, we don't need to modify these any further; we provided all of the necessary information in BEAUti.
+As long as you changed all of the `rho` references to `sampling` previously, we don't need to modify the priors we already have any further; we provided all of the necessary information in BEAUti.
+We do, however, need to add a prior on our `origin`.
+You may remember that when specifying the parameter, we set our starting value to 200 (corresponding to 266Ma, which is on the early side of expert estimates for the origin of dinosaurs).
+To keep things simple, we will set the origin prior to a **uniform** distribution between 0 and 200.

+>Add an `origin` prior to the `priors` block:
+>
+>```xml
+> <prior id="originPrior" name="distribution" x="@origin.t:empty">
+>          <Uniform name="distr" upper="200"/>
+> </prior>
+>```

 The last part of the `distribution` block is labelled the `likelihood`, and determines how well the inferred tree fits the data.
 Once again, we are using a fixed phylogeny, and can remove this from our XML.